 - How the College has sanctioned similar incidents in the past;

 - Whether the Responding Student has accepted responsibility; and

 - Any other mitigating or aggravating circumstances, including the College’s values.

 The sanctions available to the Adjudication Panel assign include, but are not limited to, the following:

-- No-contact directive: The panel may decide to continue and/or impose a prohibition against having any avoidable contact with one or more identified persons, in person or through telephonic, electronic, written or other means.
-A no-contact directive may include additional restrictions and terms.
+- No-contact order: The Panel may decide to continue and/or impose a prohibition against having any avoidable contact with one or more identified persons, in person or through telephonic, electronic, written or other means.
+A no contact order may include additional restrictions and terms.

 A student who fails to comply with assigned sanctions will generally be placed on hold and may receive additional, more substantial sanctions.
 In the case of graduating seniors, students may not receive diplomas or transcripts or participate in the graduation ceremony until completion of all sanction requirements, unless specifically permitted by the Adjudication Panel.